hucik14/rational-linkages/docs/source/index.rst

 instructions* can be found in the :ref:`installation manual<installation>`.
 STL files of some mechanisms may be found as `models on Printables.com`_.

-Since the self-hosted repository does not allow external users to create issues, please, use the `external issue tracker`_ hosted on Github for submitting **issues** and **feature requests**.
+Since the self-hosted repository (Gitlab, University of Innsbruck) does not allow external users to create issues, please, use the `package mirror`_ hosted on Github for submitting **issues** and **feature requests**.

 For installation-free try-out, run live example of the package in your browser using